 CRS Rice Bowl 25% Local Designation Form

 Participating parishes and schools are asked to submit a completed Participation & 25% Designation Form along with their donation to CRS Rice Bowl by July 30.
 Individuals are encouraged to make checks payable to their parish or school, then the parish or school will send one check payable to the Archdiocese of Milwaukee.
-Contact our office with any questions regarding the 25% local designation.
+Contact our office with any questions regarding the 25% local distribution.

 Features for Teachers and Religious Educators:

-This Lenten, faith-in-action program offers:
+CRS Rice Bowl's Lenten, faith-in-action program offers:

 - Curriculum Truths for high school students